aws/aws-durable-execution-sdk-python/docs/core/steps.md

 - Keep names consistent across your codebase
 - Use names when you need to inspect specific steps in tests
 - Let the SDK auto-name steps when using `@durable_step`

+**Note:** Names don't need to be unique, but using distinct names improves observability when debugging or monitoring your workflows.

 [↑ Back to top](#table-of-contents)